ValidMind for model validation 3 — Developing a potential challenger model

 Permutation Feature Importance Champion Vs Challenger

 The Permutation Feature Importance (PFI) test evaluates the relative importance of each input feature by measuring the decrease in model performance when feature values are randomly permuted.
-The results are presented as bar plots for both the logistic regression (log_model_champion) and random forest (rf_model) models, with each bar representing the magnitude of performance reduction attributable to permuting a specific feature.
-The plots enable direct comparison of feature importance rankings between the two models, highlighting which features most strongly influence predictions in each case.
+The results are presented as bar plots for both the logistic regression (log_model_champion) and random forest (rf_model) models, with each bar representing the importance score for a given feature.
+The magnitude of each bar indicates the extent to which permuting that feature reduces model performance, thereby quantifying its contribution to the model's predictive capability.

 Key insights:

-• Distinct top features by model type: The logistic regression model assigns highest importance to IsActiveMember and Geography_Germany, while the random forest model ranks NumOfProducts as the most influential feature.
+• Distinct feature reliance across models: The logistic regression model (log_model_champion) assigns highest importance to IsActiveMember, Geography_Germany, and Gender_Male, while the random forest model (rf_model) is most influenced by NumOfProducts, Geography_Germany, and Balance.

-• Geography_Germany consistently important: Geography_Germany is among the top two features for both models, indicating a strong and consistent impact on model predictions.
+• Geography_Germany consistently important: Geography_Germany ranks among the top two features for both models, indicating a stable and significant contribution to predictive performance across model types.

-• Low importance for several features: Features such as EstimatedSalary, Gender_Male, and HasCrCard exhibit low permutation importance in both models, suggesting minimal influence on predictive performance.
+• Low importance for several features: Features such as HasCrCard, Geography_Spain, and Tenure exhibit low or near-zero importance in both models, suggesting minimal impact on model predictions.

-The PFI results reveal that feature importance rankings differ substantially between the logistic regression and random forest models, with each model relying on a distinct subset of features for prediction.
-Geography_Germany emerges as a consistently important variable across both models, while other features such as IsActiveMember and NumOfProducts show model-specific prominence.
-Several features contribute minimally to predictive accuracy in both models, indicating limited relevance within the current modeling context.
+The PFI results demonstrate that feature importance profiles differ substantially between the logistic regression and random forest models, with each model relying on a distinct set of primary predictors.
+Geography_Germany emerges as a consistently important feature across both models, while other features such as IsActiveMember and NumOfProducts display model-specific dominance.
+Several features contribute minimally to predictive performance, indicating concentrated reliance on a subset of input variables.

 Figures